Head of School | firstname.lastname@example.org

 Physical education | email@example.com

 Nicole Chatelain has taught Physical Education at St. James Day School for 14 years.
-Her son Jon is a fifth grade student at the school.
+Her son Jon is a sixth grade student at the school.
 Nicole is a graduate of Southern Arkansas University with studies in kinesiology and health.
 She is a certified heart first aid and CPR instructor.
 Nicole is also the director of the After School program, and co-director of Summer @ St James.

 McCarly DuBois is new to St. James this year and she is very excited to be teaching art in the school setting again.
 She was born and raised in Texarkana, Texas.
 She previously taught elementary art at Gardenview Elementary School in Memphis, TN.
 Upon moving back to Texarkana, she took the position of adjunct faculty at Texas A & M University, Texarkana, teaching Art Appreciation.
 When it was time for her second daughter to arrive, she retired from that position.
 She attended St. Edward’s University in Austin, TX, and graduated with a Bachelor’s of Science Degree in Psychology with a minor focus in Art.
 McCarly also attended graduate school at the Memphis College of Art and graduated with a Master’s of Arts in Teaching.
 McCarley appreciates that the students at St. James care about their education and they care about each other, and she feels there is nothing more encouraging to an educator.
 She and her family enjoy exploring the outdoors, listening to good music, and being active.
 McCarley is a member of the National Art Education Association and she is on the Women of Hope Committee for CASA of Texarkana.